The heavy compiler collection for Pure Data patches. Updated to python3 and additional generators

 DPF supports all note/ctl/pgm/touch/bend I/O events.
 The implementation is further discussed in the midi docs

-We can also use [midirealtimein] to receive realtime midi messages like clock/start/continue/stop/reset (no active sense).
+We can use [midirealtimein] to receive host transport events in the form of realtime midi messages like clock/start/continue/stop/reset (no active sense).
 It is up to the user to create the appropriate handling inside the patch.

 Additionally you can use the special [r __hv_dpf_bpm] receiver to get the current transport BPM value directly.